cdot/Squirrel/README.md

 ## Getting started

 Getting started with Squirrel is as simple as visiting the web address of the site where the code is stored.
-We use the project 'github pages' CDN (content delivery network) that gets the code currently checked into the git repository, https://cdot.github.io/Squirrel, but you are welcome to make your own copy and host it on your own trusted server.
+We use the 'github pages' CDN (content delivery network) that gets the code currently checked into the git repository, https://cdot.github.io/Squirrel, but you are welcome to make your own copy and host it on your own trusted server.

-Run it from github pages by loading the following URL into your browser:
+Run it from 'github pages' by loading the following URL into your browser (using GoogleDriveStore as an example):

 https://cdot.github.io/Squirrel/release/Squirrel.html?store=GoogleDriveStore

-The following standard URL parameters are used:
+The following URL parameters are available:
-- `steg=1' to enable steganography
+- `steg=1' to enable image steganography
-- `store=<store name>' to set the file store to use (default is `TestStore', the example above uses `GoogleDriveStore`)
+- `store=<store name>' to set the file store to use (default is `LocalStorageStore', the example above uses `GoogleDriveStore`)
+- 'plaintext=1' to disable encryption, for debugging
+- 'debug=1' to enable verbose debug output to the console

 ## Choosing a File Store

-Squirrel normally stores its database in a single online file in an online file store.
+Squirrel normally stores its database in a single online file.
 It's up to you which file store you use.
 We recommend:
 * If you have your own web server:
  * If it supports WebDAV, use `WebDAVStore`
- * If you have support for CGI and `node.js`, you can use `HttpServerStore` with `node.js.server.js` (or another server back end script of your own choosing e.g. PHP)
+ * If you have a web server (e.g. Apache, nginx, lighttpd etc) with CGI and a back-end script that supports PUT requests, you can use `HttpServerStore`
+* If you want your own web server but don't want to bother installing Apache/nginx etc:
+ * If you have `node.js` on your server host, you can use `HttpServerStore` withthe included `node.js.server.js`
-* If you don't have your own web server, or simply prefer to use a publicly available service, use `GoogleDriveStore` or `DropboxStore` (not available in China)
+* If you prefer to use a publicly available service, use `GoogleDriveStore` (not available in China)
-* If you don't want to use an online store, you can use `LocalStorageStore`
+* If you don't want to use an online store, you can use `LocalStorageStore`, which simulates the online store in the browser.
+Howver you won't be able to share your store with other devices.

 ### GoogleDriveStore
 You must be logged in to Google in the browser for this to work.
 The